EFL teaching as an introvert – The good, the bad and the ugly

 Anyway, quitting this job in Bosnia would have been quite cowardly.
 If nothing else, I realised that seeing out the contract would be quite a character-building exercise.

-Despite all the frustration and the lack of time I had to myself, I left Bosnia with a lot to be proud of.
+Despite all the frustration and the lack of time I had to myself, I left Bosnia with a great deal to be proud of.

 IS IT EASY FOR INTROVERT EFL TEACHERS WHO WORK IN LANGUAGE SCHOOLS TO BURN OUT?